NapoleonTheCake/notificatorro/README.md

 #### Features:
 - Create notifications with your own text!
 - Track history of your notes and clear anytime!
+- Create delayed notifications!
+(Currently broken).
+- Android N+ can use app's shortcuts.
+- Android M+ can create quicknotes from selected text.
 - English and Russian languages are supported for now.
 - This app is minimalistic.
 It does what it does, nothing more like sending stats in background.